stefanue/wdc-toolkit/packages/stylelint-config/README.md

 ### SCSS:

-By default, 10up Stylelint Config does not support out-the-box support for `scss` based projects.
+By default, WDC Stylelint Config does not support out-the-box support for `scss` based projects.
 That being said, it is not difficult to add support by following the below process:

 Install the `stylelint-config-standard-scss` dependency: